linuxserver-archive/docker-unifi-armhf/README.md

   lsioarmhf/unifi
 ```

+You can choose between ,using tags, latest (default lts 5.6 release branch, and no tag required)  or the unstable (5.7) release branch of unifi.

+Add one of the tags, if required, to the linuxserver/unifi line of the run/create command in the following format, linuxserver/unifi:unstable

+#### Tags

++ **unstable** : releases from the 5.7x branch.

+## Parameters

 `The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
 So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080